niccokunzmann/open-web-calendar/README.md

 see [Issue 250](https://github.com/niccokunzmann/open-web-calendar/issues/250).
 This free access is intended to show calendars from everywhere.
-Since `requests` is used by the Open Web Calender, it can be used to use a proxy as described in the [`requests` documentation](https://requests.readthedocs.io/en/latest/user/advanced/#proxies).
+Since `requests` is used by the Open Web Calender, it can use a proxy as described in the
+[`requests` documentation](https://requests.readthedocs.io/en/latest/user/advanced/#proxies).
 The proxy can then handle the filtering.